mnemonic-no/ScapySMS/README.md

 ```

 # How to use
 It is nearly impossible to use this framework without having the GSM specification side by side as a reference.
-Some notes on the relevant GSM documents can be found in the `scapysms.py` file itself.
+Some notes on the relevant GSM documents can be found in this packages's source.
 Though you'll probably want to start here:

 * https://en.wikipedia.org/wiki/GSM_03.40 - SMS specification summarized
 * [GSM 03.40](https://www.etsi.org/deliver/etsi_gts/03/0340/05.03.00_60/gsmts_0340v050300p.pdf) - Official SMS specification